FAQ

 Who reviews submissions?

-Applications are reviewed by a selection committee composed of film and TV professionals and impact professionals.
+Applications are reviewed by a selection committee composed of film and TV professionals.

 How many fellows will be selected for the program?